Film Festival Judging Guide For Animated Films

 This category is reserved for cartoons, 2D animation, 3D animation, clay animation, sand animation, Anime, Computer Graphics, Puppetry Animation, Stop-Motion, Flip Book Animation, Experimental Animation and any form of animated films that may exist, but we haven't listed.
 Films that have a mixture of animated elements and live action characters are eligible for this category as well.
 The maximum length for all animated short film submissions is between six minutes and thirty minutes in length including all credits.
 (6:00 - 30:00)

-Animated Micro Short Film (1-6 minutes) Category Description
+Animated Micro Short Film Category (1-6 minutes) All Genres

 This category is reserved for cartoons, 2D animation, 3D animation, clay animation, sand animation, Anime, Computer Graphics, Puppetry Animation, Stop-Motion, Flip Book Animation, Experimental Animation and any form of animated films that may exist.
 Films that have a mixture of animated elements and live action characters are eligible for this category as well.
 The maximum length for all micro short animated film submissions six minutes in length including all credits.
 (0:01 - 5:59)